 Q: We’re not sure how or why this has developed, but seeing his anxiety is heartbreaking.

-This, I’m sure a lot of you guys out there can relate to this, having that one person who really just irks you, or gets to you, or makes you feel inadequate, or makes you feel anxious.
-It made me think of a girl who I’m working with who is a pole vaulter, who she’s got a girl on a rival team who anytime she’s there, she pretty much falls apart.
+I’m sure a lot of you guys out there can relate to this.
+There is usually that one person who really just irks you, gets to you, or makes you feel inadequate or anxious.
+It made me think of a girl who I’m working with who is a pole vaulter.
+There is a girl on a rival team who, anytime she’s there, she pretty much falls apart.

-She completely crumbles, because this girl’s the epitome of everything she’s not.
-We all have that, “Oh, this girl who just keeps getting married before me, and has a baby before me, and starts a business before me.”
-I’m like, “Ugh,” it makes me feel inadequate, it makes a full anxious, it makes me feel nervous, it makes me feel like I’m not good enough.
+She completely crumbles because this girl is the epitome of everything she’s not.
+We all have that.
+It’s the woman who got married first, had a baby first, or a business first.
+Ugh.
+It makes me feel inadequate, anxious, and nervous.
+Worst of all, it makes me feel like I’m not good enough.

-We probably all got somebody out there that’s like, “Oh, when I look at you I feel bad about myself.”
-Maybe not, maybe it’s just me, but of course I’ve obviously gotten over that, obviously, right?
+We probably all have somebody out there that when we look at them, we feel bad about ourselves.
+Maybe not.
+Maybe it’s just me.
+Of course, I’ve obviously gotten over that, obviously, right?
 It’s a fairly normal thing that somebody would be a trigger point for insecurity, and in this case for this little guy this is just a big distraction.

 Distracted by Thoughts

-Whenever he is around this guy, he’s distracted by these thoughts, that’s my assumption is that his thoughts are, I’m not good enough, I’m not strong enough, I’m not fast enough.
-This guy’s going to beat me, I’m not safe, whatever it is that just automatically triggers this whole cacophony of thoughts that are not useful, okay?
-What I recommend in this situation, what I did for this pole vaulter, and what I’ve done for another swimmer whose ex-boyfriend was always a trigger at swim meets.
+Whenever he is around this guy, my assumption is that his thoughts are, I’m not good enough, I’m not strong enough, I’m not fast enough.
+This guy’s going to beat me, I’m not safe, whatever it is that just automatically triggers this whole cacophony of thoughts that are not useful.
+Here is what I recommend in this situation, what I did for this pole vaulter, and what I’ve done for another swimmer whose ex-boyfriend was always a trigger at swim meets.

 Use them for your mental toughness training, meaning have them be the trigger to remind you to focus.
-Really what they are is a big distraction, okay?
+Really what they are is a big distraction.
 I’ll give you this swim team example.
-This girl had this boyfriend, he was on a different team, they broke up, and now he’s at all the swim meets and he stares her down, and acts really weird, because he knows he can psych her out.
-It just brings him this sick pleasure to distract her.
+This girl had a boyfriend.
+He was on a different team, they broke up, and now he’s at all the swim meets and he stares her down, and acts really weird because he knows he can psych her out.
+It brings him this sick pleasure to distract her.

 Remember to Do Your Pre-Performance Routine

-I said, “Great, we’ve been looking for something to remind you to do your pre-performance routine.
+I said, “Great.
+We’ve been looking for something to remind you to do your pre-performance routine.
 Every time you see him, remember what you need to do.”
-She has all these sequence of things that get her in the right mindset, and she would forget to do it, because she’d just be in the meet.
-Then she’d see him and go, “Oh no, oh yeah, okay, let me go get my playlist, let me go breathe.
-Let me say my affirmations.”
+She has a sequence of things that get her in the right mindset, and she would forget to do it because she’d just be in the meet.
+Then she’d see him and go, “Ok, let me go get my playlist, let me go breathe, let me say my affirmations.”

-“All right, now I’m going to stretch myself out, and during my warmup I’m going to do this.”
-She used him as a reminder, because she knew she’d pay attention to him.
-She actually got grateful whenever she saw him she’s like, “Oh yeah, I’ve got to get my pre performance routine going.”
+“All right.
+Now I’m going to stretch myself out, and during my warmup, I’m going to do this.”
+She used him as a reminder because she knew she’d pay attention to him.
+She actually got grateful whenever she saw him.
 She was no longer fazed by him at all.

-Okay, with this pole vaulter I had her, well I didn’t have her, it was actually her idea to start training with her.
-Once a week she actually would train alongside this other person, so that she could come up against her nerves and practice focusing in on technique, focusing in on what she needed to do to make sure that her jumps were good.
-She actually would say, “Okay distraction, come on in, let me train with you, so that I can practice blocking you out, zoning out, pulling my focus into what’s really important.”
+With the pole vaulter, it was actually her idea to start training with her.
+Once a week she actually would train alongside this other person so she could come up against her nerves.
+She would practice focusing in on technique and focusing in on what she needed to do to make sure that her jumps were good.
+She actually would say, “Okay distraction, come on in, let me train with you so that I can practice blocking you out, zoning out, pulling my focus into what’s really important.”

 Come Up With a Plan

 How do you handle a distraction?
-You come up with a plan, I like a plan.
-A pre performance routine for this little guy would probably be really great.
-The things that help him feel comfortable and confident under pressure, and there’s actually a whole course in the community on the pre performance mindset.
-It’s a mini course where I’ll walk you through past performances, good ones and bad ones, and you look for patterns.
+You come up with a plan.
+I like a plan.
+A pre performance routine for this little guy would probably be really great; he needs to find things that help him feel comfortable and confident under pressure.
+There’s actually a whole course in the community on the pre performance mindset.
+It’s a mini course where I’ll walk you through past performances, good and bad, and you look for patterns.

-You look back at your top three performances of all time, how did you prep?
+When you look back at your top three performances of all time, how did you prep?
 What did you eat?
 How did you sleep?
 What did you do the day before?
 What did you do that morning?
 How nervous were you?
 What kind of energy level?
-Then you figure out the patterns, okay, so these are the things that set you up for success, and then you go back through maybe your three worst performances.
+Then you figure out the patterns, the things that set you up for success, and then you go back through maybe your three worst performances.

 Identify Crucial, Yet Subtle, Moments

-Go okay, what were you focusing on?
+What were you focusing on?
 What did you do the night before?
 The morning of?
 The day of?
 At pivotal moments that allowed you to crumble?
-That can give you some really good information on what do you personally need to have in place in order to be really good under pressure?
-You get your pre performance routine sorted out, and then whenever you see this guy, this trigger person, then you’re like, “Oh yeah, pre performance routine time here we go.”
+That can give you some really good information on what you personally need to have in place in order to be really good under pressure.
+You get your pre performance routine sorted out, and then whenever you see this guy, this trigger person, then it’s time for your pre-performance routine.

-You figure out what’s the distraction?
-What’s your plan for what you can do to refocus on what’s actually important, which is probably technique, keeping your focus wide, looking for openings, guarding your person, whatever it is in that moment that’s critical.
+Once you figure out the distraction, what’s your plan for what you can do to refocus on what’s actually important?
+This is probably technique, keeping your focus wide, looking for openings, guarding your person, whatever it is in that moment that’s critical.
 You see the distractor, and then you go, “Oh yeah, what’s important now?”

 Be Reminded to Focus

-I’m constantly impressed when people are like, “Well, I think this is the best way to do it.”
-I’m like, “Yes, correct, good, you guys got this.”
-I know every time I teach something it reinforces, so the ability to give back and help others in the community I think is pretty priceless.
+I’m constantly impressed when people say, “Well, I think this is the best way to do it.”
+I’ll respond with, “Yes, correct, good, you’ve got this.”
+I know every time I teach something it reinforces, so the ability to give back and help others in the community is pretty priceless.
 Please come join us at performhappy.com if that appeals to you.